gotchoices/MyCHIPs/doc/learn-network.md

 state changes.

 ### Peer Server Instance
-Each database instance can interact with one or more peer server instances.
+Each database instance can interact with one or more peer server instances, known as *agents*.
-The peer server listens for connections from other peer servers (i.e. other instances of itself, or similarly functioning software).
-It will also initiate connections with other peers for the purpose of executing transactions.
+Each listens for connections from other agents
+(i.e. other instances of itself, or similarly functioning software).
+It will also initiate connections with other agents for the purpose of executing transactions.

-The peer server transmits and listens on a public interface.
+An gent transmits and listens on a public interface.
 It processes requests, interprets state transitions, and then transmits changes of state back to the database instance, ideally over an internal, higher speed interface.

-When a peer server is launched, it must know what users it acts on behalf of.
+When an agent is launched, it must know what users it acts on behalf of.
 It therefore should register itself with the database instance so as to receive notifications, which might have been intiated elsewhere, but which are applicable to the user(s) the peer server works on behalf of.